 Boston University and the City of Boston

-Boston University, founded in 1839, is one of the oldest and largest universities in Boston.
-It is a complex institution of 17 schools and colleges with approximately 3,400 faculty members and 24,000 full-time students drawn from all over the world.
+Founded in 1839, Boston University is one of the oldest universities in the United States.
+It is also the fourth largest Research Institution in the country with over 33,000 full-time students studying in more than 250 programs at 16 schools and colleges.
 In a city of over 60 academic institutions, Boston University helps foster a strong and prestigious educational atmosphere that is present throughout New England.

 Boston University offers diverse undergraduate and post-baccalaureate educational opportunities.
 The Schools of Medicine, Law, and Management, the Colleges of Engineering and Fine Arts, the Graduate School of Arts and Sciences, and other branches of the University provide rigorous professional training with world-renowned professors.
 Boston University also offers a wide array of extracurricular activities and cultural events, and worthy outreach projects continuously strengthen ties with the community.

 Our medical school is located in the historic South End of Boston and shares a campus with Boston Medical Center, the School of Public Health, the Goldman School of Dental Medicine, the Solomon Carter Fuller Mental Health Center, and the Boston Public Health Commission.
 The campus hosts over 3,000 medical students and graduate students actively engaged in the study of medicine and the biomedical sciences.